-We are pleased to announce that the 2014 University of Birmingham CREMS Annual Lecture will be given by Professor Cathy Shrank, Professor of Tudor and Renasissance Literature in the School of English at the University of Sheffield, who gave a fascinating a thought-provoking 2014 annual lecture.
+Huge thanks to Professor Cathy Shrank, Professor of Tudor and Renasissance Literature in the School of English at the University of Sheffield, who gave a fascinating a thought-provoking 2014 annual lecture.

 Every year, the Centre for Reformation and Early Modern Studies hosts a prestigious Annual Lecture.